By pure chance, we get television, internet, and wireless cell phone service through one company – Verizon.

 - Unexpected Rewards: These are rewards offered on special occasions and do not require any credits.

 - Super Tickets: These are tickets to sporting events, shows, concerts and similar live experiences.
 There's a countdown and when it reaches zero, you can claim the ticket like a regular reward.
 First come, first served.

-When I looked at the app in mid-May 2018, it showed these rewards:
+When I looked at the app in May 2019, it showed these rewards:

 - 1 GB of bonus data

-The rewards are OK – the data is useful, maybe the Panera Bread gift card, but otherwise it's just an invitation to spend more money.
+The rewards are OK – the data is useful, a few $3 gift cards, but the rest of the offers I've seen are meh.
+There are other promotions but otherwise it's just an invitation to spend more money.
 A reward of % off a purchase is a glorified coupon.
 I remember Verizon Smart Rewards was chock full of those “deals.”

 Verizon Up Collects Your Data